Jules’ Favorite Baking Tools

 Gluten Free Baking Tools I Can’t Live Without

-Here are some of my top goodies (and no, you don’t need all these, but they make your gluten-free baking life much easier!):
+Here are some of my top baking tools (and no, you don’t need all these, but they make your gluten free baking life much easier!):

 Rolling Pin Cheesecloth Cover (super cheap but helps keep dough from sticking to the pin without having to use a lot of gluten-free flour, which can dry out the dough)

 Instant Read Thermometer (I take my bread’s temperature before I remove from the oven or bread maker – must be 205-210° F or it’s not done!)
 More gluten free bread baking tips here!

 Bench Scraper (helps to lift pie crusts when transferring and to roll cinnamon rolls, yule logs, etc.)

 Pie Crust Saver (easy on, easy off to keep the crust from over-cooking and becoming hard)

 Pastry Wheel (great for cutting ravioli, graham crackers, pop tarts … all my faves!)

 Pastry Cutter (works the butter or shortening into the flour easily without over-processing, for recipes like pie crust and scones)

 Beater Blade (does my rubber spatula scraping for me, while the mixer is running!
 Makes my stand mixer work even better!)